mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-runtime.md

 ## 1 What Is the Mendix Runtime & How Does It Support Key Architectural Principles?

 The Mendix Runtime executes your applications within the context of a cloud-native architecture.
-In this section we will have a look at the core components of the Mendix runtime and related capabilities, as well as take a deeper look at several important aspects of runtime execution.
+In this section, we will look at the core components of the Mendix Runtime and its related capabilities.
+We will also take a deeper look at several important aspects of runtime execution.

 ### 1.1 Which Component Is Responsible for Model Execution?

 The Mendix Runtime interprets and executes the models of your apps.
-The runtime has a [12-factor-compatible](architecture-12-factor) design using industry-leading Java and Scala technologies.
+The Runtime has a [12-factor-compatible](architecture-12-factor) design using industry-leading Java and Scala technologies.

 ### 1.2 How Does Mendix Execute Models? {#model-execution}

-The Mendix runtime directly executes models, meaning that the model literally is the application—not an intermediary.
-As opposed to approaches where a visually-modeled design would actually generate code (for example, Java or .Net), our model interpretation approach has a number of unique characteristics and advantages.
+The Mendix Runtime directly executes models, meaning that the model literally is the application, not an intermediary.
+As opposed to approaches where a visually-modeled design would actually generate code (for example, Java or .NET), the Mendix model interpretation approach has a number of unique characteristics and advantages, which are described below.

 #### 1.2.1 Change Management